 If you need to see what’s on your credit report, there’s no definitive way of saying which bureau you should go through.
-However, you can take advantage of the free credit reports that are offered every year from each of the bureaus.
-To do so, just space out your requests so that you receive a free credit report from one of the bureaus every four months.
+However, you can take advantage of the free credit reports offered every year from each bureau.
+To do so, space out your requests so that you receive a free credit report from one of the bureaus every four months.

 There are four credit report bureaus in total.
 They are Equifax, Experian, Innovis, and TransUnion.
-Each of them post the same types of information onto your credit report, but the exact details depend on what they are given.
+Each of them posts the same information on your credit report, but the exact details depend on what they gave.

 For the most part, lenders only deal with Equifax, Experian, and TransUnion.

-These are the bureaus that they entrust with being able to gather any and all information about you as a borrower.
+These are the bureaus that they entrust with to gather any information about you as a borrower.
 Most lenders see them as equals and, as a result, will report all consumer data to the three of them instead of just one.
-Meanwhile, the forth (Innovis) tends to get left out and will often reflect more negatively on the person’s credit status.
+Meanwhile, Innovis tends to get left out and often reflects more negatively on its credit status.

 In theory, you could get a new credit report in front of you every three months at no cost.
 The information on your Innovis report would be less reliable, but it’s still important to check this report at least once a year.
-If you are going through the AnnualCreditReport.com website, keep in mind that it’s only set up to accommodate the big three bureaus: Equifax, Experian and TransUnion.
+If you are going through AnnualCreditReport.com, keep in mind that it’s only set up to accommodate the big three bureaus: Equifax, Experian, and TransUnion.

 It is up to the creditor to notify the credit-reporting agency about any borrowing behavior, whether good or bad.

-The Fair Credit Reporting Act recommends that lenders report to all of the bureaus, but this is not a mandatory requirement.
+The Fair Credit Reporting Act recommends that lenders report to all bureaus, but this is not mandatory.
 In fact, some credit unions will only report to one of the four bureaus — not to worry, most financial institutions consistently report to the big three.

 Another interesting fact is that lenders are not required to report any information to credit bureaus.
 It’s possible to maintain a car or home loan for many years, while no information about it shows on your report.
 This is unlikely, and it usually gets fixed upon request.
 If any old accounts are newly factored into your FICO score, keep in mind that it might take six months before your credit rating fully adjusts.

-Since lenders are not required to report in any particular way, the lack of consistency in reported data can become a problem.
-Innovis tends to get more of the bad information, and not so much of the good.
-The majority of credit card issuers and loan providers habitually report to the three major credit bureaus, while Innovis gets left out.
+Since lenders are not required to report it, the lack of consistently reported data can become a problem.
+Innovis tends to get more of the bad information and not so much of the good.
+Most credit card issuers and loan providers habitually report to the three major credit bureaus, while Innovis gets left out.

 You are entitled to a free credit report once a year from each of the credit bureaus.
-This report can be requested directly, or through the AnnualCreditReport.com website — the one and only permitted website for the distribution of the free annual credit report.
+This report can be requested directly or through AnnualCreditReport, the only permitted website for distributing the free annual credit report.

-You might want to pull your Innovis credit report for the purpose of making sure it’s not a mess.
-While each of the three major bureaus’ reports are available through AnnualCreditReport.com, your free report from Innovis must be requested by mail or phone.
-Still, it’s advised that you make the effort to get a copy of your Innovis report at least once a year — if not for borrowing purposes, at least to protect yourself from identity theft.
+You might want to pull your Innovis credit report to make sure it’s not a mess.
+While each of the three major bureaus’ reports are available through AnnualCreditReport, your free report from Innovis must be requested by mail or phone.
+Still, it’s advised that you make an effort to get a copy of your Innovis report at least once a year — if not for borrowing purposes, at least to protect yourself from identity theft.

 To get a copy of your Innovis credit report, call Innovis toll-free at 1-800-540-2505.
-If you are requesting your report by mail, you can use the printable request form.
+If you request your report by mail, you can use the printable request form.

 Your FICO score will fluctuate, but to what extent will depend on what information your report shows.

-You just need to know approximately what your credit score is at any given point in time.
+You need to know approximately what your credit score is at any given point in time.
 If you want to be more precise, you can request your credit score from all the credit-reporting agencies.
-This way, you can determine the lowest and highest score that a lender could possibly see when they pull your credit report.
+This way, you can determine the lowest and highest score that a lender could see when pulling your credit report.

 If you want to keep up with your credit scores all across the board, it’s a good idea to request it at least once every four months.
 You would need to get your rating from all of the bureaus every time, though.
 This is because the score can fluctuate a lot depending on many variables, and watching like a hawk would mean you can see what causes particular score fluctuations.